glouppe/info8010-deep-learning/lecture4.md

 Training a massive deep neural network is long, complex and sometimes confusing.

 A first step towards understanding, debugging and optimizing neural networks is to make use of visualization tools for
+- looking at predictions and errors,
 - plotting losses and metrics,
-- visualizing computational graphs,
-- or showing additional data as the network is being trained.
+- or showing additional data as the network is being trained (e.g., intermediate activations, gradients, or feature maps).

 ---